Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

   getValue< std::string >( mainJson, "integrator" / "type" );   // "rungeKutta4"
   getValue< std::string >( mainJson, "export" / 1 / "file" );   // "states.txt"

-In addition to recursively accessing the keys contained in :literal:`keyPath` and eventually transforming the last retrieved :class:`json` object to :class:`ValueType`, this function adds support for comprehensive value-access and value-conversion errors.
+In addition to recursively accessing the keys contained in :literal:`keyPath` and eventually transforming the last retrieved :class:`nlohmann::json` object to :class:`ValueType`, this function adds support for comprehensive value-access and value-conversion errors.
 For instance:

 .. code-block:: cpp